waynehong789/London-Unified-Departure-Times-App/README.md

 <b>Back End</b>: Nodejs 11 with Express, RESTful API

 There is one controller supporting API for "station".
 It can provide London transport data for different services.
+And of cause, it will keep all the log for any error.

 <b>App start command</b>:
 1. pull and run "npm install" one each in "London-Unified-Departure-Times-APP" and "Nodejs-backend"